Michaelolusanya/pam-budget-service/README.md

 The configuration file for swagger is in **apiconfiguration/OpenapiConfiguration.java**

-Note: All environment except local are protected using client ID.
-To get access to the environments, fetch client ID from Azure Key Vault.
+Note: All environments except local are protected using client ID.
+To get access to the environments, fetch client ID from Azure Key Vault [https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites].
+Find the project environment and go to the configuration tab.
+The client ID is under the section "App settings".

 ## Client URL for Environment